-The information provided in this section will be used by us to identify appropriate peer reviewers.
-It would therefore assist us greatly if you could populate the Research Area/Qualifiers/Keyword sections to provide a comprehensive description of your area of expertise.
+Please populate the Research Area/Qualifiers/Keyword sections to provide a comprehensive description of your area of expertise.
 The Proposal classification area is a harmonised (and expanded) structure agreed with other UKRI councils.
 Therefore, if your area of expertise crosses the remits of more than one UKRI council you will now only need to provide the information once.
+This information is used to support the selection of peer reviewers so please ensure you capture the relevant substantive disciplines.
+This information is also used to support grant management information so please ensure you capture the most relevant discipline(s) from the options available.